tytydraco/yessleep/out/Do_not_trust_them.md

 When I entered , The door behind me closed.
 It was dark so I couldn't see anything , Hence I started walking forward.
 It smelled weird but I didn't mind , That was until my leg hit something.

 When my eyes adjusted to the dark , I realised it was a bone.
-The room I was in had a lot of bones and blood , With just one figure in a corner.
+The room I was in was filled with bones and blood  , With just one figure in a corner.

 It was made of flesh , It didn't have any skin or arms.
 Its face had 2 empty eye sockets and one huge circular mouth big enough to eat me whole with teeth on all sides.
 But it's most noticeable feature was the huge black and red eye on its stomach.